 A simple contact angle measurement deployed through an automated or handheld surface energy measurement system is the most accurate and rapid way to mine your process for predictive analytics to put your products on the right course.

-Smart sensors that prove the effectiveness of cleaning and treatment steps while also providing crucial information about the base-line quality of surfaces as they enter a facility or a process puts manufacturers at an unprecedented advantage.
+Smart sensors that prove the effectiveness of cleaning and treatment steps while also providing crucial information about the baseline quality of surfaces as they enter a facility or a process put manufacturers at an unprecedented advantage.
 Cleaning equipment and treatment systems can be optimized to precisely clean surfaces and make sure they are, without a doubt, ready for adhesion.

 - Fix long-standing, seemingly unsolvable bond-line failures